 - Swelling in legs and ankles

 - Dark urine

 - Discolored stool

 Liver disease caused by alcohol is avoidable.
-Most reputable sources cite moderate alcohol consumption as one drink per day for women and two for men.
-In general, there isn’t a type of alcoholic beverage, whether it be beer, liquor or wine, that is “safer” for the liver.
+Most reputable sources cite moderate alcohol consumption as 1 drink per day for women and 2 for men.
+In general, there isn’t a type of alcoholic beverage that is safer for the liver.